Federal ecozones: Montane Cordillera

 Canada’s Rocky Mountains are an important linkage in a major continental wildlife corridor that extends from Yellowstone National Park in the U.S. to the Yukon (Y2Y).
 By maintaining and restoring wildlife linkages and protecting habitats, there is a unique opportunity to maintain large, healthy ecosystems and their wildlife.

 The Rocky Mountains are well-known for their diversity and abundance of large mammals, including grizzly bear, cougar, wolverine, elk, mountain goat, mountain sheep and mountain caribou.
 In addition to large mammals, the region includes a very high diversity of birds and globally rare species, such as the Lake Louise arnica and Banff Springs snail.

 The local economies of the Rocky Mountains depend on both tourism and resources.
-Forestry, ranching and mining are common lands uses outside of protected areas.
+Forestry, ranching and mining are common land uses outside of protected areas.
 There are increasing pressures on some regions for residential development, recreational properties and resorts, particularly in the valleylands.
 Development along river valleys has created several “pinch points” that impact connectivity for wildlife.
 The foothills of the Rocky Mountains in Alberta are under the highest threat from activities, such as rural residential development, industrial development, utility corridors and fire suppression.